RADIO & TV PERSONALITY | COMMUNITY ADVOCATE | ACTIVIST | HEALER

 Shar is also a Social Justice Journalist that dedicates an immense portion of her life's work to telling the narrative of Victims of Incarceration & Police Brutality Victims' stories, and situations from a hip hop and community perspective, vs biased Mainstream Media!

-Shar Bates got the other moniker "Malcolm Luther Queen" after years of activism behind the scenes and on radio was literally taken to the streets in 2015 following the late Cobb County Police Brutality Victim Nick Thomas, and then to social media through My Vote Is Hip Hop in 2018, which is a grassroots campaign to provide reparations for the urban community, who are the epitome of victims of Systematic Racism in the United States.
+Shar Bates got the other moniker "Malcolm Luther Queen" after years of activism behind the scenes and on radio was literally taken to the streets in 2015 following the late Cobb County Police Brutality Victim Nick Thomas, and then to social media through My Vote Is Hip Hop in 2018, an organization that serves black communities affected by systematic oppression through Community Advocacy.
+MVIHH was instrumental in driving record numbers of young Black voters to the polls in Georgia for the 2018 gubernatorial elections, as well as the 2020 presidential election.
+In addition to bailing out protestors and providing voter rights protections.
+Her community activism led to a starring role on BET’s groundbreaking docuseries about the Revolution, Copwatch America which led to Atlanta Police & Federal Officers in Atlanta enforcing Body Cams while advocating for Jimmy Atchison.